kyma-project/website/src/blog-posts/13-release-notes-07.md

 ### Asset Store introduction

-We have introduced the first version of a new, multi-cloud solution for storing assets, such as documents, files, API specifications, or even client-side applications.
+We have introduced the alpha version of a new, Kubernetes-native solution for storing assets, such as documents, files, images, or API specifications.

 This version of the Asset Store brings you the following features included in the [Asset Store proposal](https://github.com/kyma-project/community/blob/master/sig-and-wg/sig-core/proposals/asset-store-proposal.md):